Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance on when to use this tool versus alternatives like get-chart-by-name or list-charts.
-No context on filtering or pagination.
+No guidance on when to use this tool versus alternatives like get-chart-by-name.
+It does not specify prerequisites or context for using the include parameter.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.